CloudLabsAI-Azure/AIW-DevOps/Challenges/Module1-ImprovingDeveloperFlow/Step-By-Step/DEVWF-T003-SBS.md

     https://gist.github.com/renevanosnabrugge/5178c88a09e8c6cdd66a2eb0dc6dcba2
     ```

-     > Note: Ensure to change the directory to **content-init** in step 3 and Step 5.
+     > Note: Ensure to change the directory to **content-init** in step 3, step 5 and step 6.

 10. Now that the images have been successfully built, you should be able to see them in your terminal window, when executing the `docker images` command.

     ![In this screenshot of the terminal window, docker images has been typed and it shows the 3 containers that were built.](https://raw.githubusercontent.com/CloudLabsAI-Azure/AIW-DevOps/main/Assets/DockerImages-Fabrikam.png)

     Now that you have created 3 Docker images for your application, it is time to run the application.

 11. Make sure you remove all running images to avoid conflict with ports in use.
 When you run `docker ps -a` you see all containers that are running or are stopped.
 Remove all containers, except the `cloudenvimage`.
 The `cloudenvimage` contains you GitHub Codespace.